-Prudential's digital platforms are subject to a number of risks discussed within this 'Risk factors' section.
+Prudential's digital platforms, including Pulse, are subject to a number of risks discussed within this 'Risk Factors' section.
 In particular, these include risks related to legal and regulatory compliance and the conduct of business; the execution of complex change initiatives; information security and data privacy; the use of models (including those using artificial intelligence) and the handling of personal data; the resilience and integrity of IT infrastructure and operations; and those relating to the management of third parties.
 These existing risks for the Group may be increased due to a number of factors:

-- The number of current and planned markets in which Prudential's digital platforms operate, each with their own laws and regulations, regulatory and supervisory authorities, the scope of application of which may be uncertain or change at pace, may increase regulatory compliance risks; - The implementation of planned digital platforms and services, which may require the delivery of complex, inter-connected change initiatives across current and planned markets.
-This may give rise to design and execution risks, which could be amplified where these change initiatives are delivered concurrently;
+The number of current and planned markets in which Pulse and other digital platforms operate, each with their own laws and regulations, regulatory and supervisory authorities, the scope of application of which may be uncertain or change at pace, may increase regulatory compliance risks;

-- The increased volume, breadth and sensitivity of data on which the business model of the platform is dependent and to which the Group has access, holds, analyses and processes through its models, which increases data security, privacy and usage risks.
-The use of complex models, including where they use artificial intelligence for critical decision-making, in the application's features and offerings may give rise to ethical, operational, conduct, litigation and reputational risks where they do not function as intended; - Reliance on and/or collaboration with a number of third-party partners and providers, which may vary according to the market.
-This may increase operational disruption risks to the uninterrupted provision of services to customers, regulatory compliance and conduct risks, and the potential for reputational risks; and - Support for, and development of, the platform being provided outside of some of the individual markets in which the platform operates, which may increase the complexity of local legal and regulatory compliance.
+- The implementation of planned digital platforms and services may require the delivery of complex, inter-connected change initiatives across current and planned markets.
+This may give rise to design and execution risks, which could be amplified where these change initiatives are delivered concurrently; - The increased volume, breadth and sensitivity of data on which the business model of the platform is dependent and to which the Group has access, holds, analyses and processes through its models, which increases data security, privacy and usage risks.
+The use of complex models, including where they use artificial intelligence for critical decision-making, in the application's features and offerings may give rise to ethical, operational, conduct, litigation and reputational risks where they do not function as intended; - The digital platform and its services may rely on and/or collaborate with a number of third-party partners and providers, which may vary according to the market.
+This may increase operational disruption risks to the uninterrupted provision of services to customers, regulatory compliance and conduct risks, and the potential for reputational risks; and - Support for, and development of, the platform may be provided outside of the individual markets in which the platform operates, which may increase the complexity of local legal and regulatory compliance.